rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 As an alternate tactic, you can also use the `isAuthenticated` resolver directly in the `isMessageOwner` resolver; then, you can avoid handling it in the actual resolver for deleting a message.
 I find being explicit to be more practical than hiding knowledge within the authorization resolver.
 The alternatate route is still explained in the role-based authorization section, however.

 The second combined resolver is for permission checks, because it decides whether or not the user has permission to delete the message.
 This is just one way of doing it, though.
-In other cases, the message itself could have a boolean flag that decides if the active user has certain permissions.
+In other cases, the message could carry a boolean flag that decides if the active user has certain permissions.

 {{% sub_chapter_header "Role-based GraphQL Authorization" "apollo-server-authorization-role" %}}

 We went from a high-level authorization to a more specific authorization with permission-based resolver protection.
-Another way of doing authorization are roles.
-In the following, you will implement a new GraphQL mutation which needs to have role-based authorization, because it has the ability to delete a user.
-So who should be able to delete a user?
-Maybe only a user with an admin role.
-So let's implement the new GraphQL mutation first, followed by the role-based authorization.
-You can start in your *src/resolvers/user.js* file with a resolver function which deletes a user in the database by identifier:
+Now we'll cover yet another way to enable authorization called **roles**.
+The next code block is a GraphQL mutation that requires role-based authorization, because it has the ability to delete a user.
+This allows you to create users with admin roles.

+Let's implement the new GraphQL mutation first, followed by the role-based authorization.
+You can start in your *src/resolvers/user.js* file with a resolver function that deletes a user in the database by identifier:

 {{< highlight javascript "hl_lines=11 12 13 14 15" >}}
 ...